wp-plugins/pesapal-pay/readme.txt

 1. Upload the pesapal_pay folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Once the plugin is activated there will be an admin section where you can configure the pesapal settings
+3. Once the plugin is activated, Naigate to the admin menu "Pesapal Pay"
-4. Use the shortcode [pesapal_pay_button] to use pesapal
-5. Use the PesaPal Donate Widget to accept donations or use the shortcode [pesapal_donate]

 == Frequently Asked Questions ==